OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 })();
 ```

-Notice that the `change` event for the GitHub username field is set to load the user's Gists.
+Notice that the `change` event for the GitHub username field is set to load the user's gists.
 We need to implement the [GitHub Gists API](https://developer.github.com/v3/gists/).
 We'll put this into a separate file to make it easier to reuse.

 Create a folder in the root of the project called `helpers`.
 In this folder create a file called `gist-api.js` and add the following code.